 The Infamous Content Delivery Network and Caching tools

 We’d like to thank you for reading through this article and we hope that you managed to learn some information to put together for future improvements on your website.
-No, no, that’s alright, you can thank us later.
-For now, we want you to get out there and make your web a better place.
+We want you to get out there and make your web a better place.